metabase/metabase/docs/dashboards/filters.md

 An input box that lets people enter plain text (no suggestion list).

-Useful for filtering columns that contain free text, such as comments or descriptions.
+Useful for looking up partial matches (such as the ["contains" filter](#text-or-category-filter)) in columns that contain free text, such as comments or descriptions.
 The input box is the default filter widget for columns with more than 100 unique values.

 ## Linking filters